Delta-DOR: How it is done

 Radio signals from the spacecraft are received by two widely separated deep-space ground stations on Earth and the difference in the times of signal arrival is precisely measured (and used to calculate a bearing).
 This is corrected using information about the current delays due to Earth's atmosphere, obtained by simultaneously tracking (from each ground location) radio signals from a quasar (within 10 degrees of the same direction).

 NASA uses its Deep Space Network to pick up signals from the spacecraft that tell navigators where the spacecraft are located.

 This navigation service is called "tracking coverage" and it includes Doppler, ranging and delta differential one-way ranging, or "Delta DOR."

 ESA has the ESA Deep Space Network, China has the Chinese Deep Space Network and India has the Indian Deep Space Network.

 Missions that used it

 Δ-DOR navigation has been used by number of NASA planetary missions.
 Other space agencies have also used the technique, on missions such as:

 ESA used a Δ-DOR system for Venus Express' orbit insertion in April 2006 and to Rosetta's Mars swingby in February 2007.
+The technique was also used in guiding the ExoMars Trace Gas Orbiter during its cruise phase in 2016.